pivotal-cf/docs-pks/vsphere-persistent-storage.hbs.md

 ### <a id='single-vmfs'></a>Single vSphere Compute Cluster with File System Datastore

 The following diagram illustrates a vSphere environment with a single vSphere compute cluster and a shared datastore using NFS or VMFS over iSCSI, or FC.
-For this topology, Tanzu Kubernetes Grid Integrated Edition supports both static and dynamic PV provisioning.
+For this topology, {{  vars.product }} supports both static and dynamic PV provisioning.
 Dynamic PV provisioning is recommended.

   <img src="images/vsphere/vsphere-pv-a2-vmfs.png" alt="Single vSphere compute cluster with file system datastore">